Assessment Center Home

 The English, English as a Second Language (ESL) and math assessments help you to determine the appropriate English, ESL and math courses for your current learning needs.
 Testing is required before enrollment into English or to enter into math courses unless you have completed the prerequisite course/courses at another college or university.
 Testing is recommended before enrollment into any ESL course.

 While the English and math Assessment tests are taken on a computer, the ESL Assessment is not computerized at this time.
-If you are taking both the math and English assessments, please allow at least three (3) hours to complete the process.
-Students taking the ESL assessment should plan on spending 2 hours to finish both sections (time is dependent on your English language proficiency).
+If you are taking both the math and English assessments, please allow at least five (5) hours to complete the process.
+Students taking the ESL assessment should plan on spending 5 hours to finish both sections (time is dependent on your English language proficiency).

 You must submit an application for admission before making an appointment for assessment testing.
 Please wait at least 24 hours after submitting your application for admission before trying to schedule an appointment for assessment.